Homebrew/homebrew-cask/USAGE.md

 ## Updating/Upgrading the Homebrew-cask Tool

-When a new version Homebrew-cask is released, it will appear in the output of `brew outdated` after running `brew update`.
+When a new version homebrew-cask is released, it will appear in the output of `brew outdated` after running `brew update`.
 You can upgrade it via the normal Homebrew workflow: `brew upgrade brew-cask`.

 ## Additional Taps (optional)

-The primary Homebrew-cask Tap includes most of the Casks that a typical user will be interested in.
+The primary homebrew-cask Tap includes most of the Casks that a typical user will be interested in.
 There are a few additional Taps where we store different kinds of Casks.